 - Premade tadka of (2 red chillies, 1/2 tsp mustard seeds, 10 curry leaves)

-- Cook on high for 2 whistles.
-Release Pressure.
-Mix in 2C precooked, cooled Millet.
+- Mix in 2C precooked, cooled Millet.
 Keep covered for 10 minutes.
+Garnish with grated coconut and serve.

 Subscribe and receive new recipes via email